Auri-Fex/Halcova/halcova/stories/03_the_constrained_story_v3.md

 Hòldanìn's face showed nothing, but her eyes flickered with the knowledge that everyone in the Hand Quarter carried: *things* meant work that paid better, cost more, and couldn't be discussed.
 Half the laundry workers took *things* jobs on the side.
 The wages here weren't enough to live on—they were designed that way, calibrated precisely to keep the constrained desperate enough to take whatever other work presented itself.

-The system was elegant in its cruelty. Àrnnav had learned that at fifteen, when the Szòvòtar had looked at her pattern and written down the future the city had chosen for her: *Tòvismaht Vèszttar*.
+The system was elegant in its cruelty. Àrnnav had learned that three weeks ago, when the Szòvòtar had looked at her pattern and written down the future the city had chosen for her: *Tòvismaht Vèszttar*.
 Thorn-marked.
 Maze-path.
 The pattern of difficult connections and complicated journeys, of someone destined to hurt and be hurt, to wander without finding home.

-One week since that Binding.
-One week since she'd stood in the Pattern House beside wealthy girls receiving Road and Pact, Tower and Crown, while she received Thorn.
+Three weeks since that Binding.
+Three weeks since she'd stood in the Pattern House beside wealthy girls receiving Road and Pact, Tower and Crown, while she received Thorn.

 The pattern didn't lie.
 The pattern just told you what kind of trap you were walking into.